rasmusbuchholdt/simply-web-deploy/README.md

 ---

 ### Requirements
-- Administrator access to the simply.com account, in order to access the required credentials.
+- Administrator access to the simply.com account, to access the required credentials.

 ---

 ### Setup
-1. Locate the reposity you want to automate Simply web deployment in.
+1. Locate the repository you want to automate Simply web deployment in.
 2. Select the `Actions` tab.
 3. Select `Set up a workflow yourself`.
 4. Copy paste one of the example into your .yml workflow file and commit the file.